 Investor Class shares are sold without a front-end sales charge or contingent deferred sales charge.

 The Discovery and Growth Funds are closed to new investors.

 The adviser has committed to fee waivers and/or expense reimbursements, through the Fund's contract date, to maintain the Fund's net expense ratio as shown.
 Without these reductions, the Fund's returns would have been lower, and the ratings may have been lower.

-A portion of the Intermediate Tax/AMT-Free, Municipal Bond, Short-Term Municipal Bond, and Wisconsin Tax-Free Funds' income may be subject to federal, state, and/or local income taxes or the alternative minimum tax (AMT).
+A portion of the Intermediate Tax/AMT-Free, Municipal Bond, and Short-Term Municipal Bond Funds' income may be subject to federal, state, and/or local income taxes or the alternative minimum tax (AMT).
 Any capital gains distributions may be taxable.

 Performance for certain Wells Fargo Advantage Funds (each a "Fund") reflects a predecessor fund's performance and may be adjusted to reflect the Fund's sales charges and/or expenses.
 Predecessor fund performance may include performance of an unregistered collective investment fund that was not subject to the same requirements and restrictions as the Fund.
 Predecessor fund information can be found in each Fund's prospectus.